ivangeevo/btwr-core/## Changelog.md

 ## v???(dev)
++ Changed Hearty Stew's class internally, so existing Hearty Stew items might disappear from your worlds
++ Fixed Chowder not giving back a bowl after being used
-+ Fixed a bug with tanned leather armor not being enchantable
++ Fixed tanned leather armor not being enchantable

 ## v0.31.4
 + Updated ExtendedShapelessRecipe from BTWR: Shared Library, which fixes some bugs with recipes using it